ahadali153/findandseek/journals/artemis_liu.md

 ## June 29th, 2023

+Started working on the backend functionality with our group

 ## June 30th, 2023

 Creating the functionality of our backend in our accounts files within queries/routers directory and stumbled upon a few issues with the hash_password and missing data fields on specific classes within our get method.